 Sheep live on the property and are introduced into the vineyard at certain times of the year to graze on the cover crop.
 Bees and chickens are also raised on site.

 Noted winemaker Philippe Melka began working with the Adams since their first vintage in 2010.
-He was a good fit for the Adams – based on his background in Bordeaux and consulting work in the Napa Valley.
+He was a good fit for the Adams – based on his background in Bordeaux and consulting work in Napa Valley.
 His input was instrumental into the construction and wine making related details of their winery building (built to his specifications including feedback on desired tanks).
 Fermentation is conducted in small 4-ton open or closed top tanks with smaller lots fermented in barrel.

 A very unique fermentation vessel used for the first time in 2015 at the winery is referred to as “La Perle”.
 This was designed by Franck Jugelmann, assistant winemaker at Château Fonplégade.
 This teardrop shaped oak barrel created in partnership with Tonnellerie Quintessence was built to mimic the shape of a concrete egg.
 Based on its shape and size, it is conducive for small lot fermentation, and one does not need to punch-down the cap as the wine ferments (the concave shape ensures a mixing of the cap with the fermenting juice similar to what occurs in the concrete “egg” tanks).
 These barrels were made in France and then shipped to the winery.
 To date, this is the only winery in the Napa Valley we have seen utilizing this creative fermentation vessel.